3-in-1 Smart Extraction SystemTM

 Coway’s Third Generation JuicePresso, giving juicing a new meaning.
 Less parts, easier handling.

 A new slimmer and taller design that will look aesthetically pleasing in any modern kitchen.
-Currently selling in Malaysia and only available in chilli red color.

 What’s New with the CJP-03?